joachimbbp/openvdb_docker/README.md

 # Docker for OpenVDB
-This project is a Dockerfile for [OpenVDB](https://www.openvdb.org/) with `NumPy` support.
+This project is a Dockerfile for [OpenVDB](https://www.openvdb.org/) with `NumPy` support and all grid types enabled.
 It is used in [Neurovolume](https://github.com/joachimbbp/neurovolume) but should also be applicable to many scientific visualization projects.

 It was made by [Zach Lipp](https://github.com/zachlipp) and Joachim Pfefferkorn (but mostly Zach) at the [Recurse Center](https://www.recurse.com/)

-# Grid Types
-Note that not all grid types are available to Python in this compilation of OpenVDB.
-As per the defaults, only `FloatGrid`, `BoolGrid` and `Vec3SGrid` are accessible.
-For more information, please consult the [OpenVDB in Python Documentation](https://www.openvdb.org/documentation/doxygen/python.html).
-We are considering adding all grid types in the future.

 # Pull Requests
 Before submitting a pull request, please make sure that the docker file builds on your machine with our github actions.